Bx64/NodeMonitoring/README.md

 ## Introduction

 A script for monitoring your DPoS nodes and sending alarm messages via Discord or Telegram.
-Delegates can use this script for monitoring;
+Block producers can use this script for monitoring;

 - If the DPoS node is not listed in peers list;
 - If the DPoS node latency is higher than defined latency value;